InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2019-09-18-about-the-author.md

 Although I never drew my kirpan,
 I managed to fend off my attacker with improvised melee weaponry, and evaded the bullets he fired at me.
+Let the record show that I took a knife to this gunfight.

 The expressely anti-Sikh terrorists confiscated and never returned my kirpan.
 Since that time, I have stopped wearing the panj kakkars,